JetBrains/kotlin-web-site/docs/topics/kotlin-evolution.md

 The Language Committee makes final decisions on what incompatible changes will be made and what exact measures should be taken to make user updates comfortable.
 In doing so, it relies on a set of [Language committee guidelines](https://kotlinfoundation.org/language-committee-guidelines/).

-## Feature releases and incremental releases
+## Language and tooling releases

-Stable releases with versions, such as 1.9.0, 2.0.0, are usually considered to be _feature releases_ bringing major changes in the language.
+Stable releases with versions, such as 2.0.0, are usually considered to be _language releases_ bringing major changes in the language.
-Normally, we publish _tooling releases_, numbered x.x.**20** in between feature releases.
+Normally, we publish _tooling releases_, numbered x.x.**20** in between language releases.

 Tooling releases bring updates in the tooling (often including features), performance improvements, and bug fixes.
 We try to keep such versions compatible with each other, so changes to the compiler are mostly optimizations and warning additions/removals.
 Pre-stable features may be added, removed, or changed at any time.

-Feature releases often add new features and may remove or change previously deprecated ones.
+Language releases often add new features and may remove or change previously deprecated ones.
-Feature graduation from pre-stable to stable also happens in feature releases.
+Feature graduation from pre-stable to stable also happens in language releases.

 ### EAP builds

-Before releasing stable versions of feature and tooling releases, we publish a number of preview builds dubbed EAP (for "Early Access Preview") that let us iterate faster and gather feedback from the community.
+Before releasing stable versions of language and tooling releases, we publish a number of preview builds dubbed EAP (for "Early Access Preview") that let us iterate faster and gather feedback from the community.
-EAPs of feature releases usually produce binaries that will be later rejected by the stable compiler to make sure that possible bugs in the binary format survive no longer than the preview period.
+EAPs of language releases usually produce binaries that will be later rejected by the stable compiler to make sure that possible bugs in the binary format survive no longer than the preview period.
 Final Release Candidates normally do not bear this limitation.